-An unsecured personal loan is offered by the lender without the need for collateral.
-Depending on your income and personal circumstances, you can be offered up to £10000 or more, as long as you can afford the interest and repayments.
+An unsecured loan is offered by the lender without the need for collateral.
+Depending on your income and circumstances, you can be offered up to £10000 or more, as long as you can afford the interest and repayments.
 This option can cost more but is more widely available to non property owners.

 Things to consider.

-Choosing the best kind of personal loan doesn't have to be difficult, there are a range of price comparison sites that allow you to compare interest rates and other conditions.
+Choosing the best kind of loan doesn't have to be difficult, there are a range of price comparison sites that allow you to compare interest rates and other conditions.
 Before you start to look for loan providers, you might like to ask yourself these questions.